St Paul Pipeworks carries many of the heavy-duty classic Delta faucets right on their trucks in case one needs to be replaced.

 FAQs

-A: Faucets can drip for various reasons, including worn-out washers, corroded valve seats, damaged O-rings, or loose parts.
+A: Faucets can drip due to a variety of reasons, including worn-out washers, corroded valve seats, damaged O-rings, or loose parts.
 These issues can cause leaks in the water supply lines, leading to a dripping faucet.

 Q: How can I fix a dripping faucet?